 The Victorian era was a golden age of plant collecting.
 Gardeners during this time proudly showcased exotic plants from around the world.
 Thanks to advancements in global exploration and greenhouses, homeowners filled their landscape with lush and varied species that reflected status and curiosity.

-Victorian era plants commonly featured in these gardens included:
+Victorian garden plants commonly featured in these gardens included:

 Designers today can reintroduce Victorian botanical richness into a backyard garden by mixing flowering shrubs, perennials, and bold annuals in generous layers.
 The goal is to create a sense of abundance—beds that are overflowing with color, fragrance, and texture.